This radical phone has skin that feels your pinch

 Skin-On Interfaces is a new research project out of Bristol Interaction Group, with contributions from scientists at Telecom ParisTech, HCI Sorbonne Université, and CNRS.
 Modeled after the layers of real human skin, it’s a peachy patch of silicone, molded with the intricate wrinkles similar to those that people have.
 Under this epidermis, if you will, lives the dermis: a grid of electrode wires.
 These are the same electrodes you’ll find inside a smartphone touchscreen, and they sense touch using electromagnetism, just like in phones.
 But embedded with silicone, they have a special new ability—they can measure not just contact, but squeezes and twists.

 “The trick is it’s insulated and slightly stretchable,” says lead researcher Marc Teyssier, a PhD student at Telecom ParisTech, of the electrode layer.
-Then under this electrode layer is a microprocessor and a generous layer of silicone fat—silicone that has a different viscosity as the epidermis to really simulate that human feel.
+Then under this electrode layer is a microprocessor and a generous layer of hypodermis fat—silicone that has a different viscosity than the epidermis to really simulate that human feel.

 “I think the weirdest thing is to hold the phone.” says Teyssier.
 “Because when you hold the phone, it’s like holding someone’s arm . . . [though] once you interact, it feels quite natural.”